juicedata/juicefs/docs/en/operations_profiling.md

 $ juicefs profile /tmp/jfs-oplog
 ```

-The replay could be paused anytime by <kbd>enter/return</kbd>, and continues by pressing it again.
+> **Tip**: The replay could be paused anytime by <kbd>Enter/Return</kbd>, and continues by pressing it again.

 ## Filter

-Sometimes we are only interested in a certain user or process, then we can filter others out by specifying its IDs; e.g:
+Sometimes we are only interested in a certain user or process, then we can filter others out by specifying its IDs, e.g:

 ```bash
 $ juicefs profile /tmp/jfs-oplog --uid 12345